 - Most centers advise you not to wear powders, deodorants, creams, or lotions under your arms because it can make the images harder to read accurately.

 When you arrive at the center, you’ll probably be given a gown to wear that opens in the front.
-When it’s time for your test, a technician will help you place your breast between two plates on the X-ray machine.
+When it’s time for your test, a technician will help you place your breasts between two plates on the X-ray machine.

 Your breasts will need to be as flat as possible so the machine can capture clear images.
 It’s typical for the process to feel tight and uncomfortable, but if it’s painful, it’s OK to tell the technician.

-After your exam, the radiologist will speak with your healthcare provider about any findings.
-Your healthcare provider will talk with you about the results, usually within a few days.
 If you haven’t heard back from your doctor within a week, it’s within your rights to call and ask to speak with your doctor and go over the results.

 If your radiologist or doctor notices an area of concern, you may need a second mammogram, called a diagnostic mammogram.

 Your healthcare professional might also recommend some extra tests, such as ultrasounds, MRI scans, or biopsies.
-During a biopsy a doctor removes a bit of your breast tissue so it can be analyzed more closely.
+During a biopsy, a doctor removes a bit of your breast tissue so it can be analyzed more closely.

 These extra tests are not uncommon, and they don’t mean you have breast cancer.
 You could be called back because: